-Of course, the immigration process for any program is almost never simple, so let’s take a look at who qualifies for this program, and the steps involved.
+For Canadian immigration there are over 60 programs created for different reasons, so it is almost never simple, so let’s take a look at who qualifies for this CEC program, and the steps involved.

-What Qualifies as Canadian Experience Class (CEC) Work Experience?
+What Qualifies as Canadian Experience Class Work Experience?

 To begin with, according to the Government of Canada, at the very minimum, successful applicants must:

 - Have at least 12 months of full-time (or an equal amount in part-time) skilled work experience in Canada in the three years before you apply,

 - Have gained your experience in Canada with the proper authorization,

 - Meet the required language levels needed for your job for each language ability (speaking, reading, writing and listening),

 - Plan to live outside the province of Quebec.